Stora Sundby Castle

 Stora Sundby Castle (Stora Sundby slott) is a castle in Eskilstuna Municipality, Södermanland County, Sweden.

 The architectural features of the castle resemble those of a calendar, four large towers symbolizing the seasons, twelve small towers symbolizing the months of the year, 52 rooms symbolizing the weeks of the year, and a window for each day of the year (365).
 The architect was Peter Frederick Robinson.

-The castle is used as The Royal Palace in Netflix Nordic's hit show Young Royals.
+The castle was used as the filming location for The Royal Palace in the Swedish teen drama Young Royals.